shicks/ahep/site/modules/2001-fireboat/index.md

 How do you get off an island when all the bridges and tunnels are closed?
 The solution was the 9/11 Boat Lift.
 Hundreds of boats, all shapes and sizes, answered the Coast Guard’s call.
 Working together, on the darkest day of New York’s history, they ferried over 500,000 people to safety in nine hours – the biggest boat lift in history.
 We usually consider  police, firefighters, and paramedics as first responders.
 On 9/11, the crews of every boat in New York Harbor were also first responders.
 [This short documentary][documentary] (12 minutes), narrated by Tom Hanks, tells that dramatic story.

 Many of the people were evacuated by boat from Battery Park.
-Take a look at this map, and ask your kids to locate the 9/11 Memorial (former location of the Twin Towers) and Battery Park, where most of the evacuees were picked up by the 9/11 Boat Lift.
+[Take a look at this map][map2], and ask your kids to locate the 9/11 Memorial (former location of the Twin Towers) and Battery Park, where most of the evacuees were picked up by the 9/11 Boat Lift.
 Use the key in the lower left to estimate the distance to Battery Park from the Twin Towers.

 [map1]: https://worksheets.clipart-library.com/worksheet/printable-map-of-manhattan-island-1.html
 [documentary]: https://www.youtube.com/watch?v=18lsxFcDrjo